sycobuny/rcfiles/README.md

 Bask in its glory.

 The main points of interaction are the installer script and the `rcfiles` script.
-There are other scripts supplied in the `setup/` directory, but these are used mostly for under-the-hood work.
+Sometimes, after an update, you might want to run `reshell`, if you're absolutely desperate to get the changes in your active shell session right now.
+There are also other scripts supplied in the [setup/](./setup) directory, but these are used mostly for under-the-hood work.

 Any site-local configuration should reside in the `site/` directory.
 This directory is deliberately ignored by the `.gitignore` for this purpose.
 There